 Field examinations are typically refreshed once or twice a year.
 Companies must also provide regular reports on their borrowing base, usually on a monthly or weekly basis.

-While ABLs come with some additional administrative responsibilities, a company’s existing finance or treasury teams can usually accommodate them, Fowle said.
-Additionally, new and emerging technology is making the administrative burden—previously a barrier to entry for ABLs—less of a factor.
+While ABLs do require more reporting than traditional loans, most companies find their current finance or treasury teams can handle the requirements, Ray said.
+New and emerging technology is making the administrative burden—previously a barrier to entry for ABLs—less of a factor.

 Asset-based lending’s distinct structural features come with benefits for borrowers: